runonbitcoin/nimble/README.md

 ## Examples

-`nimble`'s classes are designed to feel familiar to developers that use bsv.js v1 or bitcore-lib.
+`nimble`'s classes are going to feel familiar to developers that use bsv.js v1 or bitcore-lib.

 Generate a new random private key